riderx/ky_bug/README.md

 ## Contributing

-If you find this bug affects additional Node.js or ky versions, please:
+This reproduction attempt was unable to trigger the hanging behavior.
+If you can reproduce the bug:

+1. Identify what specific conditions trigger the hang (network setup, API endpoint, etc.)
+2. Update `index.js` to match those conditions
-1. Update the `NODE_VERSIONS` and/or `KY_VERSIONS` arrays
+3. Update the `NODE_VERSIONS` and/or `KY_VERSIONS` variables if needed
-2. Run the test
-3. Document your findings in the GitHub issue
+4. Run the test and document your findings in the GitHub issue

+Your contribution could help identify the root cause!

 ## Related Issues